-Once in awhile (or maybe every weekend), we all crave to get away from the hustle and bustle our busy lives.
-Pictures posted onto Instagram of friends and influencers travelling and visiting cute cafes don’t help much either.
+Once in awhile (or maybe every weekend), we all crave to get away from the hustle and bustle of our busy lives.
+Pictures posted onto Instagram of friends and influencers visiting cute cafes don’t help much either.
 Good food and a nice environment for a moment of relaxation, is that too much to ask for?

 1. Wildseed Cafe